MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 | 100            | +24        |
 | 200            | +40        |

-It's not perfect, but I went with a straight line instead of another polynomial to save time, and to make it more understandable.
+It's not perfect, but I went with a straight line instead of another non-linear to make it more understandable.

 This function can be summarised as,
 - Average item value multiplied by 0.158, + 8.4